 - Smoking and excessive alcohol consumption

-One of the minimally invasive spinal surgical procedures performed at Laser Spine Institute is percutaneous endoscopic discectomy.
-This procedure may be used to treat a bulging disc and thereby relieve the pain caused by nerve compression.
-Our expert surgeons, assisted by our excellent staff, have performed this procedure thousands of times, with more effective results than open spine surgery.
+One of the minimally invasive surgical procedures performed at Laser Spine Institute is endoscopic discectomy.
+This procedure can be used to treat a bulging disc and relieve the pain caused by nerve compression.
+Our surgeons, assisted by our excellent staff, have performed this procedure thousands of times, and it is a more effective alternative to open spine surgery.
 Please read our previous patient testimonials to understand how this procedure can start you on the path to pain relief.